jollyjerr/knowledge/business/ui-ux.md

 Monochromatic - one color with different values

-Analogous - colors next to eachother
+Analogous - colors next to each other

 Complementary - opposite

 Split complementary - opposite and split to left and right

-Does and Donts:
+Dos and Don'ts:

 If colors vibrate, play with the value of one color